About Tricia

 My Approach

 I approach therapy from a developmental, behavioral, and relational perspective.
-Our emotions often make sense within the context of adapting to our experiences.
+Our emotions usually make sense within the context of adapting to our experiences.
 But maladaptations lead to dysfunctions in life and love.
 My aim is to help individuals and families not only understand your reactions, but to challenge unhelpful habits and then practice more functional responses to distress.